Oct 30, 2025 Andrew Martin Miller All notes

 Dibond® Safety Signs: Industrial-Grade Aluminum Composite Signage That Outlasts Conspiracy Theories

 Understanding Dibond's technical properties helps safety managers and facility engineers specify the right material for their specific applications.
-The standard 3mm (1/8 inch) thickness provides excellent rigidity for most safety sign applications, while the 6mm (1/4 inch) option offers enhanced impact resistance for high-traffic areas or locations prone to physical contact.
+The standard 3 mm (1/8 inch) thickness provides excellent rigidity for most safety sign applications, while 6 mm (1/4 inch) options offer enhanced impact resistance for high-traffic areas.

 Key performance characteristics include:

-- Flatness Tolerance: Maintains ±0.020" flatness across full sheet dimensions, ensuring consistent print quality
+• Flatness Tolerance: Maintains exceptional flatness across full sheet dimensions, ensuring consistent print quality

 These specifications make Dibond particularly well-suited for safety signage in manufacturing facilities, warehouses, construction sites, chemical plants, and outdoor industrial environments where reliability is non-negotiable.